ahmedelmahd/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory. changes the working directory to the previous one. lists all files,even hidden ones, in the working directory and the parent of that directory + the /boot directory ( in the same order ), in long format
+Delete the directory my_first_directory that is in the /tmp directory. changes the working directory to the previous one. lists all files,even hidden ones, in the working directory and the parent of that directory + the /boot directory ( in the same order ), in long format prints the type of a file named iamafile in the /tmp directory